Revised Jan. 18, 2019 (The page you are on was originally posted in the 1990's and regularly updated since then.)

 Much of the value of a coin is in its condition, not just its type.
 A well-preserved example can be worth ten to a hundred times what a mediocre example is worth.
 If you see the price of a coin like yours, but in better condition, your coin will be worth less -- and often very much less.
 It is quite possible for a $500 coin type to be worth only $25, or less, if the particular coin is unattractive.
 It is very common for a type worth $25 in excellent condition to be worth less than $2 in poor condition.

-Here are three good sources for valuing coins:
+Here are four good sources for valuing coins:

 Vcoins.com is a large ancient-coin "mall."
 In the upper right of the screen you can you can "search all stores" at once.
 Search for your type and see what it sells for, retail.
-If you want to turn a coin into money, remember than dealers must make a profit to survive and their prices are probably double what they would pay you.
+If you want to turn a coin into money, remember than dealers must make a profit to survive and their prices for coins worth over $50 are probably double what they would pay you.
+For coins selling under $50 you might get one third or even less.

 2) Go to wildwinds.com and look for your type.